 Due to the competitive element in tournaments, we recommend that parents discuss issues of winning and losing, pressures of competition, and good sportsmanship with their children.
 It is important to be a good sport—win or lose.
 The Pokémon Company International believes that children should have fun in the process of competing, regardless of the outcome.
 It is, after all, just a game.

 It is also important that players understand their responsibilities in preparing for the event.
 For the Pokémon TCG, players will need a legal deck built to meet the regulations for that event—the format will be provided well in advance by the Tournament Organizer and noted on the Play!
 Pokémon website.
-If a child is new to the game, or new to tournaments, have the event judge look over the deck prior to the event.
-Judges will be happy to provide this service for your child, and it will help ensure a pleasant experience.
-For the Pokémon video games, players will need their own video game (such as Pokémon Omega Ruby and Pokémon Alpha Sapphire) and, usually, a system in the Nintendo 3DS family.
+If a child is new to the game, or new to tournaments, it's a good idea to have the event judge look over the deck prior to the event.
+While the legality of the deck is ultimately the player's responsibility, judges will typically help check legality as it will help ensure a pleasant experience.
+For the Pokémon video games, players will need to bring their own video game (such as Pokémon Sun and Pokémon Moon) and a system in the Nintendo 3DS family.
 Once again, the Tournament Organizer will be able to advise the players on tournament rules and restrictions in advance via the Play!
 Pokémon website.

-It is very important that players listen to the Tournament Organizer and/or judge when they explain how to play in the event.
-The Tournament Organizer or judge will outline important points, such as how to report the match results and how to ask for a ruling, at the beginning of the tournament.
+It is very important that players listen to Organizers and judges when they explain how to play in the event.
+These Professors will outline important points, such as how to report the match results and how to ask for a ruling, at the beginning of the tournament.
 Players should understand that, even if they are familiar with this information, they need to listen and avoid being disruptive.
 Talking or other disruptive behavior during the delivery of these instructions is impolite.
 All players should have the same opportunity to learn and understand the rules of play prior to an event.

 Parents have responsibilities at events, as well.
 It is important that participants are allowed to play at their own pace.
 Players are learning to concentrate on complex strategies and concepts, which can sometimes be frustrating.
 Also, a match should not be interrupted while in progress.
-If you, as a parent, have a question about anything, ask a judge or the Tournament Organizer away from the match.
+If you, as a parent, have a question about anything, ask a Professor away from the match.

 We understand that parents get excited and often want to help their children do well.
-Please remember, coaching is not allowed.
+Please remember, coaching during a match is not allowed.
 If you would like to talk to your child about strategies, sportsmanship, or anything else, please refrain from doing so during a match.
 You might be surprised that, although it is a competition, players will provide advice and play tips between matches.
-So, even if you think your child missed something or misplayed, their opponent may actually point this out before you even get a chance.
-Tournaments provide great learning opportunities for all players.
+So, even if you think your child missed something or misplayed, their opponent may point this out before you even get a chance.

 By simply following these few guidelines, parents can help ensure that their child has a fun and exciting experience participating in Pokémon Leagues and tournaments!
 If you have any further questions, feel free to contact us at support.pokemon.com.